edang1012/sthe_bot/README.md

 git checkout [your_branch]
 git merge master
 ```
 When you are satisfied with the changes in your branch and have pushed everything to the remote repo, submit a pull request to merge your changes to master.
-Others will need to review the changes then approve them.
-Once approved, the changes can be merged to master.
+Setting up a pull request can be done on this git repo page, where there should be a button above the home page's files to set up a pull request.
+After configuring your pull request's title and description, make sure to mark which users you want to request to review your changes first, by clicking on each users on the right side.
+They will be able to view your pull request, commits, and changed files on their end, as well as approve these changes.
+To do this, under the "Pull requests" tab, click on the desired pull request, and under its "Commits" tab, click on a commit to view all its associated changed files.
+There should be a green drop-down menu to review and approve of these changes.
+Once approved, you can go back into your pull request and merge the changes into the main branch.

 Useful Links:
 -